Ducalius/RNS-AVX2-POC/README.md

 # RNS-AVX-POC

-A Proof-of-Concept implementation of RNS Montgomery modular multiplication algorithm using AVX2.
+A Proof-of-Concept bignum library for cryptography using Remainder Number Systems and Montgomery modular multiplitcation algorithm.
+Utilizes AVX2 for acceleration.
+Provides a 2048-bit unsigned int type and a set of arithmetic operations some cryptographic algorithms (such as RSA).